 Metal Detectors – Not Just for the Airport…

-Another popular method for helping maintain food safety is metal detection.
+Another popular method for helping maintain food safety is metal detecti alt="customer part for metal detectors"on.
 There are three types of metal detectors used in QA (Quality Assurance) for the food industry today pulse technology, ferrous in foil detectors and balanced three coil detectors.
 These are food safety indication devices that are designed to alert the manufacturing teams that unexpected events are occurring and allow for process shut‐down to understand root causes.
 Balanced coil metal detectors are the most common type of metal detection equipment.
 They can detect the presence of metal shards in unwrapped food items, or items packaged in paper, poly film, cardboard and metalized film packaging (2).
 Like vision detection, the effectiveness of metal detection can be limited by the size of particle you are trying to detect, its orientation, as well as the substrate.
 Other detection factors can include product moisture content and line speed.
 Some producers will often mix and match these technologies with our third option, x‐ray detection in order to maximize their probability of successful detection.
 Of course, metal detection systems’ biggest drawback is that they are only effective against metal.

 X‐ray Detection – Making Food Safety Transparent